 The rich colours go perfectly with this seasons other trend for brass and metallic finishings creating a luxurious look.

-We’re going big on the bathroom in 2020.
-Big on the bathroom tiles.
+We’re going big on the bathroom tiles this year.
 ‘Large format tiles offer a striking appearance that’s guarantee to turn your head you enter the room,’ says Harriet.
 ‘Their considerable size proves a spacious feel to the space thanks to minimal grout lines.’

 Complete the look by pairing the natural wood with a freestanding bath for a spa-like feel.

 Our bathrooms are not just for washing your hair anymore.
-It’s time to embrace the spa-room and everything that goes with it.
+It’s time to embrace the spa bathroom trend and everything that goes with it.
 Building on the mindfulness trend, kit your bathroom out with all the accessories to create a soothing environment that you will want to linger in.

-It isn’t just our bathroom walls that are turning to the dark side in 2020, so are our sinks and bathtubs.
-If you are a fan of a period bathroom this is the perfect update.
+It isn’t just our bathroom walls that are turning to the dark side this year, so are our sinks and bathtubs.
+If you are a fan of a period bathroom, this is the perfect update.

 Vintage Havana is all about embracing the rich, vivid Cuban colour palette and mixing it with abstract graphics and exotic tropical prints.
 The trend is big, bright and bold.